-Gen-i will also host Knox on its servers and provider customers with integration services and build or help build custom applications on top of the technology.
+Gen-i will also host Knox on its servers.
+It will provide customers with integration services and build or help build custom applications on top of the technology.

-Knox partitions Samsung Android devices with separate containers for business and private use so that sensitive work information and personal content are kept well apart.
+Knox partitions Samsung Android devices with separate containers for business and private use.
+That way sensitive work information and personal content are kept well apart.
 A user needs to enter a Pin code to work in the business area where sensitive applications are effectively locked down.

 Only business applications will work in this partition and it isn’t possible to move data from here to the personal partition.
-Users can’t copy and paste between partitions and the secure partition can’t be accessed from a USB device.
+Users can’t copy and paste between partitions.
+They can’t access the secure partition from a USB device.

-Until now this was a market BlackBerry has offered this level of security.
+Until now only BlackBerry has offered this level of security.
 With that brand’s smartphone star now fading, Knox gives Samsung a chance to own the secure mobile phone sector and give’s Gen-i the opportunity to chase government and other accounts where security is important.